vbmithr/raft/doc/replication_performance.md

        *)
       aux (log_entry::rev_log_entries) tl
   in
-  aux [] log_entry
+  aux [] leader_log
 ```

-The code above iterates from latest to earlier `log entry`s until the `prev_log_index` is found.
-Log entries
+The code above iterates from latest to earlier `log entry`s until the
-are accumulated in a list in reverse order (hence the name `rev_log_entries`).
+`prev_log_index` is found.
+Log entries are accumulated in a list in
+reverse order (hence the name `rev_log_entries`).

-In normal mode of operation, the follower is not lagging too much behind the leader; concequently only
+In normal mode of operation, the follower is not lagging too much
-small number of iteration should be required to compute the requests.
+behind the leader; concequently only small number of iteration should
+be required to compute the requests.
+The `list` data structure used
-The `list` data structure used to store the logs is particularly efficient: adding new log at the head of the
+to store the logs is particularly efficient: adding new log at the
-`list` is constant time and computing the replication request is linear in terms of logs to replicate.
+head of the `list` is constant time and computing the replication
+request is linear in terms of logs to replicate.

 **Corner cases (1)**

 From time to time servers will go offline.
-This can happen in case of a machine failure or if a machine needs to
+This can happen in case of
+a machine failure or if a machine needs to go through maintenance.
+No
-go through maintenance.
-No matter what the reason, when the follower will join the replication process it will be lagging
+matter what the reason, when the follower will join the replication
-behind massively.
+process it will be lagging behind massively.

 The first problem is that in reality replication requests have a `max` number of log entries.
 It's impractical to send
 gigantic messages and the RAFT protocol accomodates nicely for the leader to send a limited number of log entries.